Non-trivial bundles and Algebraic Classical Field Theory: Structure of the space of microcausal functionals

 By construction of the direct limit we have mappings

-where the source space has $\mathcal{V}_{m}(k)\subset T^{*}M^k$ as a closed cone, so it can be given the H\"ormander topology.
-In particular when we are dealing with standard compactly supported distributions its topology can be defined, see the remark after Theorem 18.1.28 in \cite{hormanderIII}, to be the initial topology with respect to the mappings
+where each source space can be given the H\"ormander topology.
+In particular, by the remark after \cite[Theorem 18.1.28]{hormanderIII}, when dealing with standard compactly supported distributions, the limit topology can be defined to be the initial topology with respect to the mappings